davras5/meta-atlas/documentation/DATAMODEL.md

 #### 4.4.3 ValueDomain (Codeliste)

 A set of permissible values for an attribute, also known as a code list or enumeration.
+In the I14Y model, this corresponds to a **Konzept with Eigenschaftstyp=CodeList**.

+> **Standard Alignment:** ValueDomains are governed by **ISO 11179-1:2023** as code list Konzepte, not skos:ConceptScheme.
+SKOS is used for theme taxonomies (dcat:themeTaxonomy) only.

 **Entity: ValueDomain**